Craft485/MajorMapper/README.md

 $$ h(v_k) = DF(v_k) + BF(v_k) $$

 **Other:**

-Additionally, here are some basic extrapolations that can be made from the above equations:
+Additionally, here are some basic extrapolations that can be made from the above equations (more will be added in the future):

 Structural Complexity for an entire curriculum graph:
 ![Graph Complexity](assets/graph_complexity.png)